-As one of the most decorated footballers of all time, Ronaldo would have no shortage of suitors for his signature and some of Europe's biggest clubs have been linked.
+As one of the most decorated footballers of all time, Ronaldo would have no shortage of suitors for his signature and some of Europe's biggest clubs were linked during the summer window.

-German Bundesliga behemoths Bayern Munich have been touted as a possible destination, while a stay in the Premier League could be on the cards at Chelsea - though such a move would undoubtedly upset United fans.
+German Bundesliga behemoths Bayern Munich were touted as a possible destination, while a stay in the Premier League seemed to be on the cards at Chelsea - though such a move would undoubtedly have upset United fans.

-A return to Serie A is also a possibility, with Napoli and Roma - where Jose Mourinho is boss - reported as clubs who would be willing to strike a deal.
+A return to Serie A was - and probable still is - also a possibility, with Napoli and Roma - where Jose Mourinho is boss - reported as clubs who would be willing to strike a deal.

-Meanwhile, rumours of a return to Real Madrid, where Ronaldo won four Champions League titles, have also swirled, with the Portugal icon's agent Jorge Mendes said to be assessing the landscape.
+Meanwhile, rumours of a return to Real Madrid, where Ronaldo won four Champions League titles, also briefly swirled, with the Portugal icon's agent Jorge Mendes said to have been assessing the landscape.